Antharithm/Antharithm/README.md

 ✍️ In my leisure time I like reading books, writing stories and going on nature walks.

-🎵 I'm a multi-instrumentalist.
-I love playing live music!
+🎵 I'm a multi-instrumentalist and love playing live music!

 💬 Currently looking for new and exciting opportunities in the field of Finance / Technology.
 Blockchain tech is something that I am very passionate about.
 Feel free to reach out to me about working together, volunteering, or just for some interesting discussion!